 What I’m looking forward to isn’t just making money… it’s using my business as a way to meet new people and reach out and get to know them.
 Having recently moved to a new place, it’s easy to feel disconnected!

 By having a service to offer and landing new clients, though, I can establish new relationships.
 It’s similar to making friends at work, except at a day job you might not have a lot of control – or any – over who you’re interacting with.
 With this business, I’m calling the shots.

 Hey, Tag!
 How are things going?

-I think what’s working well for me is just SAYING, “This is what I do, and I want to help you.”
+What’s working well for me is being able to say, “This is what I do, and I want to help you.”
 I struggle with believing I can do things, even when the proof is right there.
-So saying it publicly, or telling my friends “I do this and I can help you,” coupled with the proof from my client that I’m good to work with and provide good work, is helping me build a reputation.
-I’m lucky that I can build this reputation over time thanks to both working a full-time job and the support of my wife.
-The main thing for me is the relationships that I can build with other people, and that’s going really well for me at the moment.
+So declaring it publicly, or telling my friends “I do this and I can help you,” combined with the proof from my client that I’m great to work with and provide good work, is helping me build a reputation.

 Want to get paid to support podcasters or learn how to launch and grow your own podcast?
 Check out the Podcast Production School course here.